eventespresso/event-espresso-core/docs/C--REST-API/eejs-api/examples/simple-event-form-and-preview.md

 ## Improvements

-The example given above works ok, but one problem with it is that due to the fact the components will be calling the `fetchEntityById` action from their internal store reference immediately on create.
-They will BOTH be pinging the endpoint for the event.
+The example given above works ok, but one problem with it is that due to the fact the components will be calling the `fetchEntityById` action from their internal store reference immediately on create, they will BOTH be pinging the endpoint for the event.
 A solution for this would be to do what is in the commented out example found in `eejs-example-simple-event.js`:

 ```js
 (function(){